brndnmtthws/brndn-io/content/posts/on-beauty/index.md

 Technology has further complicated our relationship with beauty.
 Social media platforms, photo editing apps, and artificial intelligence now play a significant role in shaping and often distorting our beauty perceptions.

-The rise of sophisticated AI-powered filters allows users to instantly alter their appearance in photos and videos, often conforming to a specific, homogenized look sometimes dubbed the "Instagram Face"—characterized by poreless skin, cat-like eyes, and full lips[^15].
-While initially fun, the constant use of these filters can negatively impact self-esteem and body image, as the filtered self becomes an idealized, yet unrealistic, version to live up to.
+Filters now let people smooth their skin, widen their eyes, plump their lips, and otherwise push their face toward the same polished look people call "Instagram Face."[^15] While initially fun, the constant use of these filters can negatively impact self-esteem and body image, as the filtered self becomes an idealized, yet unrealistic, version to live up to.
 Studies show that a high percentage of young women use filters and report feeling pressure to look a certain way online, with many feeling worse about their real-life appearance as a result[^16].
 This phenomenon has even led to "Snapchat dysmorphia," where individuals seek cosmetic surgery to resemble their filtered selfies[^17].

 ## Beauty and Art